TeMeta/dataset-parquet/README.md

 ### Metadata header pointing to Parquet or vice versa
 If Parquet metadata includes a reference to specification URL, parquet file can include this and be self-descriptive.

-If not, a change is needed to Dataset-JSON to allow a URL to Parquet file as an alternative to the `ItemGroupData` list of lists
+If not, a change is needed to Dataset-JSON to allow a URL to Parquet file as an alternative to the `ItemData` list of lists

 # Parquet metadata
 Using Arrow as a handling medium adds schema support to Parquet